 • The gender pay gap is a broader measure of the difference in the average earnings of men and women - regardless of the nature of their work - across an organisation, a business sector, an industry or the economy as a whole.
 It is expressed as a percentage of men’s earnings.

-This paper focuses rather on our gender pay gap.
+This paper focuses on our gender pay gap.

-Please see our pay gap calculations below, which are as at 5th April 2022:
+Please see our pay gap calculations below, as at 5 April 2024:

 MeanMedian